Salah856/System-Design/Design Rate Limiter.md

 Rate limiting can be implemented using different algorithms, each with its pros and cons.
 The interactions between an interviewer and a candidate help to clarify the type of rate limiters we are trying to build

+Candidate: What kind of rate limiter are we going to design?
+Is it a client-side rate limiter or server-side API rate limiter?

+Interviewer: Great question.
+We focus on the server-side API rate limiter.

+Candidate: Does the rate limiter throttle API requests based on IP, the user ID, or other properties?

+Interviewer: The rate limiter should be flexible enough to support different sets of throttle rules.